-Ceiling paint is one of those rare paint products (along with bathroom paint) that announces right there on the label where it is supposed to be applied.
-Search all you want: you will not find a product designated living room paint or home office paint.
-As long as a few basic conditions are met, interior acrylic-latex paint knows no boundaries.
+Ceiling paint is a rare niche paint product, such as bathroom paint, that announces its intentions right there on the label.
+Most other paints are not location-specific.
+You will not find a product designated specifically as a living room paint or a home office paint.
+As long as some basic conditions are met, interior acrylic-latex paint knows few boundaries; it can go anywhere.

-It may be helpful to compare two types of ceiling paint with one type of wall paint.
-Both types of ceiling paint surpass the wall paint in terms of viscosity, total weight per gallon, and solids by weight.
-In short, ceiling paint has roughly the same consistency as thinned-out honey.
+Compare two types of ceiling paint with one type of wall paint.
+Both ceiling paints surpass the wall paint in terms of viscosity, total weight per gallon, and solids by weight.
+When compared with a viscometer against other substances, ceiling paint has roughly the same consistency as thinned-out honey.

 |Type of Paint||Viscosity||Weight of 1 Gallon||Solids by Weight||Comments|

 |Valspar Professional Interior Latex Eggshell Series||90-100 KU||10.6 pounds||45%||Valspar is an exclusive brand found at Lowe's Home Improvement.|

 |Valspar Ultra Interior Flat Ceiling White Latex-Base Paint and Primer in One||96-104 KU||11.7 pounds||52%||Valspar offers a ceiling paint that changes color from light-purple to white.
 This helps you keep track of areas that you have already painted.|

 |KiLZ Ceiling Paint - Stainblocking Paint & Primer||95-105 KU||11.3 pounds (+/-) 0.2||59.9% (+/-) 2%||Found at Home Depot stores, KILZ is a Masterchem paint brand that specializes in difficult surfaces such as concrete, decks, ceilings, and weathered wood.|